The Minor in Food Science & Management strives to promote active learning and develop students’ understanding of this particular field.

 - recognize the knowledge underlying business, when it comes to the food service industry,

-- discuss the interrelationships between food, business, nutrition and disease prevention,
+- discuss the interrelationships between business on one hand, and the food, nutrition and disease prevention on the other,

-- identify reliable food, business and nutrition information,
+- identify reliable information pertaining to food, business and nutrition,

-- integrate scientific principles in the prevention of food spoilage and poisoning.
+- integrate scientific principles in the prevention of food spoilage and foodborne illnesses.

 For a Minor in Food Science & Management, students must complete a minimum of 20 credits, distributed as follows: